 When the samples’ waiting time expires, they are delivered to the medical waste with a written report for disposal in accordance with the legal regulations.

-TS EN ISO / IEC 17025 Competence of Testing and Calibration Laboratories
+TS EN ISO / IEC 17025 Qualification of Testing and Calibration Laboratories:

-Many countries in the world determine the technical competence of laboratories with the help of the accreditation systems.
-There may be one or more accreditation organizations in a country.
-In our country, Turkish Accreditation Organization (TÜRKAK) is commissioned with Article Nr 4457 to accredit laboratories.
-Today, accreditation of testing laboratories is based on the TS EN ISO / IEC 17025 Standard.
+Many countries in the world have identified the technical competence of laboratories with the help of accreditation systems.
+For laboratory accreditation, one or more organizations may work in a country.
+The task of accrediting the laboratories in our country has been given by Turkish Accreditation Authority (TURKAK) according to Law No. 4457.
+For the accreditation of experimental laboratories as of today, TS EN ISO / IEC 17025 Standard is taken as basis.
 These standards are accepted worldwide.
-The items of the aforementioned standard lay out the general conditions of a laboratory's quality management system and technical competence.
+The elements of the standard set out general requirements for a laboratory's quality management system and technical competence.

-According to this standard, laboratories accredited are inspected periodically by the accreditation organization, and the continuation of accreditation is decided according to the result.
+The laboratories accredited according to this standard are periodically audited by the accreditation body and a decision is made to continue the accreditation according to the results obtained.

 - Internal Quality Control Schemes